PM-Notes/Prince2/README.md

   - Eg. Risks associated with the use of the product
   - Or maybe a change that has been deferred until after the project is completed.

+### CP Context
+- Projects should always come to an end.
+- A clear end to a project is always better than a slow drift into use.

+CP provides us with an opportunity to:
+  - Recognise that th eoriginal or changes objectives have been met.
+  - Make sure everyone knows the project is finished.
+  - Make sure that BAU takes over:
+    - Or the products form an input into another project with a programme.
+  - Disband the team
+  - Make sure we do not continue to book time and cost to the project.

+Closure activities should be planned as part of the stage plan in the final stage of the project.

+Once the Project Board has confirmed the project closure, the Executive (who is a member of the Board) should notify the Corporate / Programme Management or the Customer that the Project is Closed.

+If for any reason the Project is brought to a premature close, the CP process will still be executed, but some tailoring might be required.

+### CP Activities (5)
+1. Prepare planned closure
+- PM ensures the expected results of the project have been acheived
+- Have we done everything?
+- Has the acceptance criteria been met?
+- Are we in a position to hand over the projects products?
+2. Prepare premature closure
+- PM ensurs an orderly close
+- And anything that can be salvaged has been
+- And whatever remains to be done has been accuratly recorded for Corporate / Programme Management or the Customer.
+3. Handover products
+- The products are handed to the customer and operational environment.
+- And the PM ensures that plans are in place to realise the benefits.
+4. Evaluate the project
+- PM evaluates the project against the PID as baseline at the end of the Initiation stage
+- And creates an **End Project Report** and a **Lessons Report** (outputs)
+5. Recommend project closure
+- Finally, the PM should recommend to the Project Board that the Project is closed using the recommended Project Closure activity.

 ## Directing a Project (DP)